Syeda Hameed: Biography

 Syeda Hameed returned to India in 1984.
 Back in India, she continued her research activities, focusing on Sufism and the Muslim socio-political leaders.
 Her first assignment was with the Indian Council for Cultural Relations (ICCR), working on Maulana Abul Kalam Azad and Sufism from 1987 to 1991.
-She continued her research on Azad at Nehru Memorial Museum and Library from 1994–1997.
+She continued her research on Azad at Nehru Memorial Museum and Library from 1994 to 1997.
 In 1997, she was appointed as a member of the National Commission for Women, a statutory body under the Government of India on all matters related to women's rights in the country, and served the commission till 2000.
 During this time, she was also involved in writing articles on Islam, Muslim women, literature and film.

 The new Millennium saw Hameed getting involved with several social activities which led to the establishment of a number of organizations.
-She was one of two women who founded the Muslim Women’s Forum (MWF) with the objective of giving women a voice in all matters concerning their lives.
+She was one of two women who founded the Muslim Women's Forum (MWF) with the objective of giving women a voice in all matters concerning their lives.
 The Forum interacted with Ulemas on matters of Muslim Personal Law such as Polygamy, triple talaq and inheritance.
-She founded Women’s Initiative for Peace in South Asia (WIPSA) with Mohini Giri and Normal Deshpande.
+She founded Women's Initiative for Peace in South Asia (WIPSA) with Mohini Giri and Normal Deshpande.
 She was a member of the WIPSA delegation who visited Pakistan in the wake of the Kargil War in 1999.
 Indo-Pakistani War of 1971.
 When South Asians for Human Rights (SAHR) was formed in July 2000, she was one of its founder members.
 The Centre for Dialogue and Reconciliation (CDR), an organization working for peace through dialogue and discourse, was also founded with Hameed's participation.

 In July 2004, Hameed was appointed as a member of the Planning Commission of India when Manmohan Singh became the Prime Minister of India.
 As a Member of Planning Commission, she had responsibility for Health, Women and Children, Voluntary Sector, Minorities, Micro Small and Medium Enterprises.
 It was during this time, she was appointed as a member of the Island Development Authority (IDA), Government of India agency under the Prime Minister, for the development of the Indian islands of Andaman and Nicobar Islands and Lakshadweep.